 Search engine optimization is ruling the digital world.
 When it comes to SEO, our primary focus resides on Google.
-People optimize their website to get organic search traffic in Google, but it is not the only approach.
+People optimize their websites to get organic search traffic in Google, but it is not the only approach.
 Well, people can also rely on other search engines for organic traffic.

 While working with SEO, one needs to be fluent with the content requirement, audience, and searching techniques.
 You will have to use the same approach with other platforms as well.
-Google has indeed emerged as one of the largest and popular search engines worldwide, but some people are also using other search engines as well.
+Google has indeed emerged as one of the largest and most popular search engines worldwide, but some people are also using other search engines as well.

 So, let’s understand the reasons why you should optimize other search engines as well, apart from Google.